Ken Tyrrell: Biography

-In the early 1980s Tyrrell's fortunes declined to the point where he had to run his team without sponsorship.
+In the early 1980s, Tyrrell's fortunes declined to the point where he had to run his team without sponsorship.
 Tyrrell still retained his eye for talent, bringing Michele Alboreto, Stefan Bellof and Martin Brundle to F1, but was not able to retain them.
 Without the proper funding, Tyrrell was the only entrant with the Cosworth DFV at a time when all other teams had switched to turbocharged engines.
 Alboreto scored the engine's last win in 1983, but in 1984 the team was excluded from the championship after being found to have run underweight cars before adding ballast during pit stops.
 Tyrrell denied this and felt his team was being singled out for refusing to run more expensive turbos.

-In the early 1990s Tyrrell relinquished much of the company's control to his sons and to Harvey Postlethwaite, who was the first to introduce the high-nose concept in the 1990 Tyrrell.
+In the early 1990s, Tyrrell relinquished much of the company's control to his sons and to Harvey Postlethwaite, who was the first to introduce the high-nose concept in the 1990 Tyrrell.
 Jean Alesi scored two-second places in the car and the team led a lap for the last time.
-Their final podium finish was in 1994 with Mark Blundell and their final points at the 1997 Monaco Grand Prix, with 5th position from Mika Salo.
+Their final podium finish was in 1994 with Mark Blundell and their final points at the 1997 Monaco Grand Prix, with fifth position from Mika Salo.

-In 1997 the Tyrrell F1 team was bought by British American Tobacco and Craig Pollock to create British American Racing.
+In 1997, the Tyrrell F1 team was bought by British American Tobacco and Craig Pollock to create British American Racing.
 Tyrrell did not stay with the team for its last year under the Tyrrell name (1998), after Pollock insisted on hiring Ricardo Rosset, whom Tyrrell regarded as less capable than the also-available Jos Verstappen.
 Tyrrell also approached Norberto Fontana and had even drafted a contract, but this was also vetoed by British American Racing.

-On 25 August 2001 Ken Tyrrell died of pancreatic cancer at the age of 77.
+On 25 August 2001, Tyrrell died of pancreatic cancer at the age of 77.